SinvalVJunior/AI_Genetic-Algorithm/README.md

 ## How to Use
 In the Genetico.py file, change the desired function to the function you want to maximize.
 ### Configurations
 It's possible to change the values for the mutation rate(0-1), size of the population and Cross Over rate(0-100).
-Just change the values in the begging of the code.
+Just change the values in the beginning of the code.
 ## Method
-- Population inicialization: Random.
+- Population Initialization: Random.
-- Selection: Rolet Wheel.
+- Selection: Roulette Wheel.
-- Cross Over: Aritmetic.
+- Cross Over: Arithmetic.
 - Mutation: Random.
 ## Output
-O arquivo cria um gráfico que mostra a convergência da população para o valor máximo e imprime no console o indivíduo mais apto.
-The file creates a graphic that shows the convergence of the population to the maximum value and print the most adaptated individum
+The file creates a graphic that shows the convergence of the population to the maximum value and print the most adaptated individuum